ClearIAS has conceptualised the TTT Approach to clear IAS – which includes 3 Ts – Text-books, Test Series, and Techniques.

 One major mistake committed by candidates is to ‘read’ model questions from pirated PDFs or photostats of coaching institutes.
 Apart from being non-ethical, by this action, candidates are not getting real ‘practice’.
 Besides, there will be a lot of errors in these ‘free’ resources.

-Only when properly practised in a simulated environment with timer and negative-marking, candidates will be trained to face exam-hall-pressure.
-Without proper practice, there is a high chance that candidates commit silly mistakes in the exam-hall and lose valuable marks.
+Only when properly practised in a simulated environment with a timer and negative marking, candidates will be trained to face exam hall pressure.
+Without proper practice, there is a high chance that candidates commit silly mistakes in the exam hall and lose valuable marks.

 What is equally important is the quality and nature of questions practised as ‘model questions’.